kalimu/openPoland/README.md

 An R package for communication with `OpenPoland.net API` - a gate to open data in Poland

+## Description

+With this package you can easily access more than 130 000 000 records in more than 1300 datasets generated in institutions like Central Statistical Office of Poland.
+The access to open data is available via [openData.net](http://openData.net) API.

 ## Installing the package